Contact Us

 Overview

-The Document Categories section helps you understand the composition of your data to help you make decisions about what you need to do with the content.
+The Document Categories section helps you understand the composition of your data, enabling you to make informed decisions about how to manage the content.

 Statistics

 The top part of the page breaks down the content into known document types and unknown document types.
-The total file count that was classified and the percentage of the content the files make up is displayed for each category.
-It also displays the total number of number of unique document types identified.
+The total file count classified and the percentage of content the files comprise are displayed for each category.
+It also displays the total number of unique document types identified.
 The statistics always display the information for all locations; the statistics are not affected by the location selections.

 Scans

 By default, the charts display information for all locations.
-If you want the charts to show information for specific locations, select Files across selected scans and select the locations you want to use to filter the information.
+If you want the charts to display information for specific locations, select Files across selected scans and choose the locations you want to use for filtering the information.
 Refer to Selecting Scans for information on how to use select scans.
 To view information for all locations again, select Files across all scans.
 The statistics at the top of the page always display the information for all locations and are not affected by the location selections made here.

 Once the locations are set, click Files across selected scans if you need to review which locations are selected.